-They already have a basic understanding of how advertising works and the key thing here is that they’re already spending money on Google AdWords and have an account running.
+They already have a basic understanding of how advertising works and the key thing here is that they’re already spending money on Google Ads and have an account running.

-“The Advertiser” requires the first of our PPC proposal types – The AdWords Audit.
+“The Advertiser” requires the first of our PPC proposal types – The Google Ads Audit.

-How to get started with an AdWords Audit
+How to get started with a Google Ads Audit

-In most cases, you will need to have an AdWords Manager account setup for your agency and you will need to have your prospect’s AdWords account linked to your manager account.
+In most cases, you will need to have a Google Ads Manager account setup for your agency and you will need to have your prospect’s Google Ads account linked to your manager account.

 Once that’s taken care of, you will usually need to request an audit from your proposal provider by completing a form or getting on the phone to give more information on the prospect.

-If you’re an InvisiblePPC partner, you simply need to fill out our proposal request form and be sure to select AdWords Audit as your proposal type.
-Simple!
+If you’re an InvisiblePPC partner, you simply need to fill out our proposal request form and be sure to select Google Ads Audit as your proposal type.

 Generally, audits will vary depending on who you get to do them for you but at a high level, they should always include a review section, an opportunity section, and a proposed strategy section.

-Our expert team here at InvisiblePPC take a deep dive when auditing a prospect’s AdWords account and we start by analyzing the last 30 days worth of activity.
+Our expert team here at InvisiblePPC take a deep dive when auditing a prospect’s Google Ads account and we start by analyzing the last 30 days worth of activity.